TheCharmingSociopath/TheCharmingSociopath.github.io/_posts/2021-08-17-algebra-conundrum.md

 > The properties of specific algebraic structures are studied in *abstract algebra*.
 The general theory of algebraic structures has been formalized in *universal algebra*.
 The language of *category theory* is used to express and study relationships between different classes of algebraic and non-algebraic objects.

 Mathematicians are clearly great at naming things.
+And confusing me.

 ### References